 - Direction and dosage information for Vetmedin 1.25 mg Capsules

 Vetmedin 1.25 mg CapsulesThis treatment applies to the following species:

-Pimobendan, a benzimidazole-pyridazinone derivative, is a non-sympathomimetic, non-glycoside inotropic substance with potent vasodilatative properties.
+Pimobendan, a benzimidazole-pyridazinone derivative, is a non-sympathomimetic, non-glycoside inotropic drug with vasodilatory properties.

 Treatment should be initiated only in symptomatic cases which will benefit from increased myocardial contractility (positive inotropy).

 2. To delay the time of onset of congestive heart failure or sudden death in Doberman Pinscher dogs with clinically asymptomatic dilated cardiomyopathy.